agenticalliance/agenticalliance.com/README.md

 ## 🌟 Vision

-Our goal is to push the boundaries of agentic AI by fostering innovation, research, and implementation.
-Agentic AI aims to bridge the gap between autonomous systems and real-world applications, creating a vibrant community that shapes the future of artificial intelligence.
+Our goal is to shape the next generation of agentic AI by fostering innovation, research, and implementation.
+We're building a global community of researchers and developers pioneering the future of autonomous systems and AI frameworks.

 ---